First Person Singular: Voicing the Christian "I"

 Prof. Peter S. Hawkins

 Cocke Hall Philosophy Library

-The James W. Richard Lecture Committee will host Professor Francis X. Clooney, S. J. of Harvard Divinity School for a series of three lectures entitled "From Hindu to Christian Theology: Instruction, Truth, Experience."
-The lectures will take place October 24-26, 2017, 4-5:30pm in the Harrison/Small Special Collections Library Auditorium and will be followed immediately by a catered reception.
+The James W. Richard Lecture Committee will host Professor Peter S. Hawkins of Yale Divinity School for a series of three lectures entitled "First Person Singular: Voicing the Christian 'I.'" The lectures will take place April 10-12 and will be followed immediately by a catered reception.
 All lectures are free and open to the public.
 No registration required.

 Professor Hawkins is Professor of Religion and Literature at Yale Divinity School and the Institute of Sacred Music, USA.
 After earning his Ph.
 D. in English from Yale University, Prof. Hawkins taught Comparative Literature at Queens College, CUNY, and Religion and Literature at both Yale Divinity School and Boston University (where he received the Metcalf Prize for Excellence in Teaching).
 Prof. Hawkins has also co-directed the Dante Institute, NEH in Florence, Italy, as well as directing the Luce Program in Scripture and the Literary Arts at Boston University.
 A prolific author, Prof. Hawkins' research spans religion and the arts, biblical reception history, literature, preaching, and pedagogy.